Workforce Age Distribution Calculator

 Let's analyze the age distribution for a 120-employee workforce with an average tenure of 6 years, with specific headcounts per age group and a retirement age threshold of 65 years.

-The calculated Age Diversity Index is 77.5%, indicating a relatively diverse age spread.
+The calculated Age Diversity Index is 84.8%, indicating a well-balanced age spread across the organization.

 Strategic Workforce Planning Through Age Demographics